- Home Improvement»

 Light Quality is King:

 Most LED office desk lamps have a bad reputation when it comes to light quality.
-It's true that the earliest LED lights weren't that great to read by, but recent innovations have led to lighting that's actually better on the eyes than standard light fixtures.
-The great thing about an LED is its ability to shift spectrum depending on your needs.
+But that rep is unfounded.
+Recent innovations mean that quality lamps provide light that's actually better on the eyes than standard light fixtures.
+The great thing about LED technology is its ability to shift spectrum depending on your needs.
 You can have a brighter, colder and more energizing light for work scenarios, and then switch to a warmer, softer tone for reading or night use.

 Prism: A Good, Foldable, Anti-Glare LED Desk Lamp

-A slightly different take in terms of style and design, this LED lamp for desk or office use is beautiful, functional and incredibly slick.
-What's more, the light quality is extremely good and will promote workflow all day with virtually no eye strain.
+A slightly different take in terms of style and design, this LED lamp is perfect for desk or office use.
+It's beautiful, functional and pretty slick.
+What's more, the light quality is very good and can improve your workflow with its reduced eye strain.

 The design is perfect for the modern office: minimal, sleek and refined.
-It takes up very little space on your desk, and it's also 'visually compact', meaning that it won't contribute to a cluttered feel in your workspace.
+It takes up very little space on your desk, and it's also 'visually compact', meaning that it won't feel cluttered in your workspace.

 First off, this lamp is intended to minimize 'ghosting', which is caused when you have a lamp with multiple light sources and bulbs.
-Ghosting can cause a false depth and excess stress, and this lamp utilizes a wide light area that creates a consistent brightness with minimal shadows.
+Ghosting can cause a false depth and excess ocular stress.
+This lamp utilizes a wide light area that creates a consistent brightness with minimal shadows.

-The lamp fixture itself is beautiful, and it has a refined and modern appeal.
-There are six different brightness settings depending on your particular needs.
+The lamp fixture itself is elegant for the price.
 The neck is flexible and can be rotated, so you can position it wherever you need it.

 With a tiny power requirement and a lifespan exceeding 25 years, this one is a keeper.
-It also has fantastic customer reviews, and it's available well under $100, making it a bargain when compared to other models.
+It also has fantastic customer reviews, and for well under $100 this LED desk lamp is a bargain.

 Why These Lamps In Particular?
 A Note On Brands: